 - Killed Mid-Sentence: Darth Vader snaps his neck with the Force while he's in the midst of an apology.

-- My God, What Have I Done?: He doesn't visibly have this reaction (since he's always been seen wearing a helmet), but the camera briefly focusing on him during Fives' Famous Last Words suggests he really feels bad about shooting him (and he only intended to arrest him, most likely unaware that Palpatine planned to have him silenced), even though he wasn't seen in the circle of un-helmeted shock troopers gathering around Fives' body.
+- My God, What Have I Done?: He doesn't visibly have this reaction (since he's always been seen wearing a helmet), but the camera briefly focusing on him during Fives' last words suggests he really feels bad about shooting him (and he only intended to arrest him, most likely unaware that Palpatine planned to have him silenced), even though he wasn't seen in the circle of un-helmeted clone shock troopers gathering around Fives' body.

 - Neck Snap: He dies as a result of being Force-choked courtesy of Vader.